Crazy Random Shit in Warsaw with Jonny Blair

 6. Freddie Mercury Street

-But it was the 1st street in a European capital city to be named after Freddie Mercury and me and Jonny were the first travel bloggers to go and backpack, then write about, the Freddie Mercury Street in Warsaw, Poland.
+But it was the 1st street in a European capital city to be named after Freddie Mercury, and Jonny and I were the first travel bloggers to backpack it, then write about it: Freddie Mercury Street in Warsaw, Poland.

 Aleja Freddiego Mercury'ego sign